Tesla switches on world's largest battery to shore up Australia's grid

 -

-ALSO READTesla bags mega deal to build giant battery within 100 days in Australia Isro's battery technology may soon power India's e-vehicle dream Tesla's burning through nearly half a million dollars every hour Behind Tesla's production delays: Parts of Model 3 were being made by hand Human colony in Mars possible, doomsday event inevitable : Elon Musk
+ALSO READTesla switches on world's largest battery to shore up Australia's grid Tesla bags mega deal to build giant battery within 100 days in Australia Isro's battery technology may soon power India's e-vehicle dream Tesla's burning through nearly half a million dollars every hour Behind Tesla's production delays: Parts of Model 3 were being made by hand

 -